veeringman/veriCortex/src/api/README.md

-# VeriCortex Public API Server
+# ProofCortex Public API Server

-A lightweight Rust (Axum) backend exposing public APIs to interact with the VeriCortexVerifier smart contract deployed on BlockDAG’s EVM-compatible network.
+A lightweight Rust backend exposing public APIs to interact with the ProofCortex Ob Chain Verifier smart contract deployed on BlockDAG’s EVM-compatible network.

 This API allows off-chain agents, dApps, platforms, and CLI clients to:
 - Submit verification proofs